Is a Keto Diet Safe while Breastfeeding?

 Some mothers have reported a reduction in milk supply during ketosis; this is mostly due to other related factors such as the following:

 - Dehydration.
 Drinking enough water is vital while breastfeeding.
+How much water should a breastfeeding mother drink?

 Not taking extra Vitamins, Minerals, and Electrolytes